-Multiple sources of evidence were used for answering the research question, a defining feature of case studies (Swain, 2017).
-The PST' productions about the educational resource collected through a GForm® questionnaire, mainly with multiple choice

-- 155 questions, was one of those sources.
-The questionnaire was implemented with PST of two Portuguese TTI's in science curricular units in an online teaching context.
-This digital questionnaire has the advantage of producing an output with the global data of all students' answers.
+Multiple sources of evidence were used for answering the research question, which is a defining feature of case studies (Swain, 2017).
+The production of the PSTs about the educational resource collected through a Google Forms[®] questionnaire, mainly with multiple choice questions, was one of those sources.
+The questionnaire was made available to PSTs of two Portuguese TTIs in science curricular units in an online teaching context.
+This digital questionnaire has the advantage of producing an output with the global data of all the students' answers.
 This output was the main instrument of quantitative data collection used.

-Another method of data collection used was a short survey of PST' reflections on the contribution of the educational resource - for their learning, which included their suggestions for its improvement.
-These reflections were used to collect more qualitative data about PST' learning using the educational resource CreativeLab\Sci&Math | Plate Tectonics.
-Furthermore, the PST' reflections were also used to enhance the resource.
+Another method of data collection used was a short survey of reflections by PSTs on the contribution of the educational resource to their learning, which included their suggestions for its improvement.
+These reflections were used to collect more qualitative data about the learning of the PSTs using the educational resource CreativeLab_Sci&Math | Plate Tectonics.
+Furthermore, the reflections of the PSTs were also used to enhance the resource.

 Research teachers' course materials were also collected.
 These materials were used for describing the design and the implementation of the educational resource.
-Observation of PST' work was also considered, but that method of data collection could not be implemented due to COVID-19 pandemic and the transition to online teaching.
+Observation of the work of the PSTs was also considered, but that method of data collection could not be implemented due to the Covid-19 pandemic and the transition to online teaching.

-165 4.4 Data analysis
+4.4 Data analysis

 A detailed description of each task is presented in the results and discussion section.
-PST' performance was analysed for each question of tasks A, B and C. The correct answers for each question were quantified, the relative frequency was calculated and possible justifications for student's achievement were presented.
+The performance of the PSTs was analysed for each question of tasks A, B and C. The correct answers for each question were quantified, the relative frequency was calculated and possible justifications for students' achievements were presented.

-A sample of students (19 pairs) was asked to give feedback about the contribution of the educational resource to their learning of plate tectonics, and if they had any suggestions to the improvement of the resource, at the end of the tasks.
-Through a postcategorization of PST' answers, a qualitative analysis of these data was done using coding categories.
+A sample of students (19 pairs) was asked to give feedback about the contribution of the educational resource to their learning of plate tectonics and if they had any suggestions for the improvement of the resource at the end of the tasks.
+Through a post-categorization of the answers of the PSTs, a qualitative analysis of these data was done using coding categories.
 The researchers followed the instructions of Fraenkel et al. (2012) in the coding process.
-PST' sentences were the unit of analysis (Fraenkel et al., 2012).
-From the coding process it emerged two main categories of analysis, "Contributions to learning" and "Improvement suggestions", and three subcategories for each main category.
-A first analysis done by one of the researchers was followed by

-175 a second analysis by the other researcher, to ensure internal validity.
+The sentences written by the PSTs were the unit of analysis (Fraenkel et al., 2012).
+From the coding process, two main categories of analysis emerged, namely contributions to learning and improvement suggestions, and there were three subcategories for each main category.
+A first analysis, done by one of the researchers, was followed by a second analysis, by the other researcher, to ensure internal validity.
 When divergences in the categorization process occurred, a discussion was held until a consensus was reached.
-Extracts of PST' answers were used to better support the analysis.
+Extracts from the answers of the PSTs were used to better support the analysis.